Variety Plot Results

 - Compare multiple county plot reports on one screen

-- New map feature showing where the county/plot is located in Minnesota
+- Map feature showing where the county/plot is located in Minnesota

-- We've added the Relative Maturity Dates for the Hybrid Varieties
+- We've added the Relative Maturity Dates for the Hybrids/Varieties

 - Printer friendly versions of reports